sayop/CFM02/docs/source/Results/b/contents.rst

 - CASE1: Euler-Explicit (EE) method

   This case was NOT successfully done with stability.
+Any change of time step and grid resolution didn't give stable solution because the Euler explicit for pure convection problem is unconditionally unstable.

 - CASE2: Euler-Implicit (EI) method